BOOKS | DIGITAL | MEDIA

 Renowned percussionist and storyteller Carol Steele has a resumé that reads like a who’s who of popular music.
 She has performed or recorded with Peter Gabriel, Steve Winwood, Joan Baez, Tears for Fears, Diana Ross, Mongo Santamaria, and many other well-known artists.
 Carol realized her life-long dream of going to Cuba in 1987, where she was the first woman to play with Los Muñequitos de Matanzas, one of Cuba’s iconic folklore groups.
 Carol calls Cuba her spiritual home, and now spends most of her time there.

 While her next story takes root in her head, you can find several projects on Gabriella’s drawing desk.
-Her current work-in-progress; Lost and Found was inspired when she saw lost dinosaur sitting amongst empty plates at a diner.
-Who forgot her toy; will she ever find it again?
+Her focus at the moment is on the youngest readers, epitomized by her story, EVERYTHING BUT THE MOON.

 Maryam A. Sullivan is an educator, writer, storyteller and mother from Western Massachusetts.
 She penned the first Urban Muslim fiction book in 2006 before moving abroad to teach in North Africa and the Gulf.
 Currently, she is a program coordinator at Springfield Technical Community College, a fellow at Indiana University's Lilly School of Philanthropy, and the co-editor of Black Muslim Reads.
 She enjoys working on urban literacy initiatives in her community, spending time with her family, and traveling.